writestemm/writestemm.github.io/_pages/call.md

   sidebar: left
 ---

-> The Call for Abstracts for the Online Symposium "Reflections on the Teaching of Reading and Writing in STEMM" is open.
+> The Call for Abstracts for the Online Symposium "Reflections on the Teaching of Reading and Writing in STEMM" has come to a close.
+We thank you for your thoughtful submissions.

 > ##### **POSTER**
 <div> {% include figure.liquid loading="eager" path="assets/img/1.jpeg" class="img-fluid rounded z-depth-1" zoomable=true %} </div>